 - The program must provide vocational/technical or basic skills training.

 - The program must clearly identify the occupation for which you will be trained.

-The Enrollment ProcessContact MWCC and ask to speak to someone about Section 30.
+The Enrollment ProcessContact MWCC and ask to speak to someone about the Training Opportunity Program.
 You will be guided through the process of being accepted to the college, applying for financial aid, taking placement testing to place you in appropriate courses, and finally selecting courses.
 Staff will also help you to fill out the appropriate paperwork that you will need to file with DUA.

-Step 5: Submit Proof of Immunization
+Step 6: Submit Proof of Immunization

-Massachusetts law requires that students present a physician’s certificate or school immunization records to be registered at an institution of higher learning (some exceptions may apply).
+Massachusetts law requires that students present a Physician’s certificate or school immunization records to be registered at an institution of higher learning (some exceptions may apply).

 The Division of Unemployment Assistance does not have funds to help pay for your training.
 DUA’s approval of your training means only that DUA will waive the requirement that you look for work while you are collecting unemployment insurance, and that you may be eligible for up to a 26-week extension of your UI benefits while you are attending training.